shubham9411/blog/_posts/2014-05-21-setting-up-amazon-rds-as-a-slave-to-a-self-managed-mysql-server.md

     CALL mysql.rds_start_replication;

 This will make RDS a slave of your self managed mysql server.
-You can run "SHOW SLAVE STATUS" to see its working.
+You can run “SHOW SLAVE STATUS” to see its working.

 When it is time to promote RDS to master.
 You call these stored procedures